 The RCC Administrations consider that technical conditions and regulatory provisions shall be developed with regard to operation of earth stations in motion (ESIMs) communicating with geostationary space stations in the fixed-satellite service and using frequency bands 17.7-19.7 GHz (space-to-Earth) and 27.5-29.5 GHz (Earth-to-space) to provide protection, based on existing criteria, of services having allocations in these (and adjacent) frequency bands, including EESS (passive) in the frequency band 18.6-18.8 GHz and future use of EESS (Earth-to-space) in the frequency band 28.5-29.5 GHz and also use of terrestrial services in the frequency bands 25.25-27.5 GHz and 27.5-29.5 GHz.

-The RCC Administrations consider that the methods including segmentation of the frequency bands, limitation of ESIM maximum off-axis e.i.r.p. spectral density, and other methods or their combinations should be considered as the methods for sharing frequency bands 17.7-19.7 GHz (space-to-Earth) and 27.5-29.5 GHz (Earth-to-space) between ESIMs and GSO FSS stations and stations of other services having allocations in these frequency bands.
-ESIMs in the frequency bands 17.7-19.7 GHz shall not require protection from fixed and mobile services.
+The RCC Administrations consider that the methods including segmentation of the frequency bands, limitation of ESIM maximum off-axis e.i.r.p. spectral density, and other methods or their combinations, should be considered as the methods for sharing frequency bands 17.7-19.7 GHz (space-to-Earth) and 27.5-29.5 GHz (Earth-to-space) between ESIMs and GSO FSS stations and stations of other services having allocations in these frequency bands.
+ESIMs in the frequency bands 17.7-19.7 GHz shall not claim protection from fixed and mobile services.

 The RCC Administrations consider that when developing technical conditions and regulatory provisions for operation of ESIMs in the frequency bands 17.7-19.7 GHz (space-to-Earth) and 27.5-29.5 GHz (Earth-to-space) special measures shall be envisaged to exclude unauthorized use of ESIMs in the territory of States that haven’t granted relevant authorizations (licenses).